Anolis luciae

-Anolis luciae, also known commonly as the St. Lucia anole or Saint Lucian anole, is a species of anole lizard in the family Dactyloidae.
+Anolis luciae, also known commonly as the St. Lucia anole or the Saint Lucian anole, is a species of anole lizard in the family Dactyloidae.
 The species is endemic to Saint Lucia, an island-nation in the Caribbean Lesser Antilles.

 Etymology

 The specific name, luciae, refers to the island of Saint Lucia.

 Geographic range

-A. luciae is widespread on Saint Lucia and its offshore islets.
+Anolis luciae is widespread on Saint Lucia and its offshore islets.

 Description

-The coloration and markings of A. luciae vary.
-Its dorsal ground color ranges from brown in drier habitats to bright green in wetter areas.
+The coloration and markings of Anolis luciae vary.
+Its dorsal ground colour ranges from brown in drier habitats to bright green in wetter areas.
 Some populations have blue coloration on the sides, and the ventral surface may be white or yellowish.
 The area around the eye may be white, blue, or green.
 Males may be patternless or have reticulations or chevron patterns on the dorsal surface.
 Females are duller than males, and may have a mid-dorsal stripe or dark chevron markings.

+Habitat

+The preferred natural habitat of Anolis luciae is forest, at altitudes from sea level to 700 m, but it is also found in agricultural areas.

+Diet

+Anolis luciae eats fruits and yams.